 Early last year, a small specialty edibles company quickly closed a $4 million round of financing.

-The truth is, many doctors prefer their patients ingest medical marijuana instead of smoking it, as there are still adverse effects from smoking.
-It's not good for the lungs!
+The truth is that many doctors prefer for their patients to ingest medical marijuana instead of smoking it because there are still adverse effects from smoking anything.
+It's not good for your lungs!

-As well, newcomers to the legal marijuana industry tend to be non-smokers.
-Cookies, candy, brownies, and oils offer consumers something that's a bit cleaner, a bit safer, and allows folks to avoid the negative stereotype of a pot smoker.
+As well, newcomers to the legal marijuana industry tend to be nonsmokers.
+Cookies, candy, brownies, and oils offer consumers something that's a bit cleaner, a bit safer, and allows folks to avoid the negative stereotypes of a pot smoker.

 And finally, there's the pharmaceutical angle.

-Creating marijuana-based therapies is going to be big business.
+Creating marijuana-based therapies will be big business.
 I'm talking on the level of Viagra and Tamiflu.

-From arthritis and epilepsy to PTSD and anxiety, marijuana continues to provide relief for millions of people.
+From arthritis and epilepsy to PTSD and anxiety, marijuana continues providing relief for millions of people.
 As the erosion of marijuana prohibition continues, more and more folks will have access to these therapies and, of course, demand them.